vincentpalomo/Valorant-React-App/valorant_update/README.md

 # Getting Started with Create React App

 > - issues with site on macbook screen
+> - some issues have be resolved but pages like agent select and agent info are broken
+> - look into updating those pages soon

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).